expectedparrot/edsl/docs/remote_inference.rst

 When remote inference is on, surveys that you run will be sent to the Expected Parrot server for processing.

-You can also toggle *Remote cache* to turn on remote caching.
+You can also toggle *Remote caching* to turn on remote caching.
 Learn more about using remote caching with remote inference in the :ref:`remote_caching` section.

 Using remote inference
 ----------------------

-Use remote inference by passing a `remote_inference_description` string to the `run()` method of a survey.
+With remote inference activated, calling the `run()` method will send a survey to the Expected Parrot server.
-This string will be used to identify your job on the Expected Parrot server.
+You can optionally pass a `remote_inference_description` string to identify the job at the Coop

 Example
 ^^^^^^^